Chapter 27 BWV 62 Nun Komm, der Heiden Heiland

 Another explanation may come from an idea embedded within the text of subsequent movements.
 One of the themes that has attracted the interest of the librettist is the contrast between Christ's strength and human feebleness.
 Perhaps it is the apposition of these apparently contradictory qualities that Bach is expressing in a way that only music can properly encapture.

 The chorus is immediately followed by a tenor aria of infectious gayety.
 If there was a suggestion of humility before, it has now been replaced by entirely positive affirmation.
 This aria carries the essentially joyous and unambiguous message of the Virgin Birth.

 The key is major, the rhythm that of a bouncing minuet.
-A hint of the scale of the complete movement is given by the ritornello theme, in microcosm a complete binary form movement in itself twenty-four bars long, moving from G to D and back to G major before a single note is sung.
+A hint of the scale of the complete movement is given by the ritornello theme; in microcosm it is a complete binary form movement in itself, twenty-four bars long, moving from G to D and back to G major before a single note is sung.

 The tenor has to cope with some melismas of awesome length, created to stress significant ideas.
 Three of the most notable come on the words höchste----highest----(bars 41-47), Beherrscher----rulers (62-72) and beflecket----literally 'stain' but here referring to the unblemished wonder of the Holy Virgin (168-174).

 The bass recitative tells us, again, of the coming of God's Son in order to bring us our redemption.
 The melisma stressing the word laufen----to run, is obvious; the tonal planning less so.
 The recitative begins and ends in the major, reminding us how much these modes dominate this cantata; only the first and last movements are predominantly minor.
 Elsewhere the message is tonally painted in strongly affirmative terms.

 The bass aria finds Bach at his most extrovert.
 The continuo line is, unusually, doubled by all the upper strings for added power and emphasis.
 The rising fanfare motives suggest force, strength and conflict.